Author

 • Relying solely on CSP tools may lead to inefficient and resource-heavy processes, making continual storage optimization impractical for daily operations.

 • Certain cloud service providers, such as AWS, Azure, and GCP, do not offer a live shrinkage process.
 While manual shrinkage is possible, it is labor-intensive and susceptible to errors and misconfigurations.
-Additionally, this manual method requires stopping the instance, creating snapshots, and mounting new volumes, which can result in downtime.

 • Implementing a tool across the entire cloud infrastructure with over 1000 instances can be costly.
 As a result, organizations opt only to deploy tools in the production environment, thereby restricting visibility.

 These reasons compel organizations to overprovision resources instead of optimizing storage.
 However, when you overprovision resources, you end up paying for the resources that you are not using.
 This is because CSPs charge you based on the resources provisioned, not the resources being used.
-Hence, you are escalating your cloud bill by keeping idle and unused storage resources.

 This practice of overprovisioning and the steps that lead to underprovisioning necessitates implementing cloud cost automation to identify idle/unused and overprovisioned resources.